opa-stack/opa-stack.github.io/guide/optional-components-reference.md

 Some important notes about using celery in opa-stack is:
 * The tasks must be defined in `tasks.py`, ie, you will need your plugin to be a python package (folder with `__init__.py`).
 * You can access optional-components as usual in the tasks, but only non-async drivers are working.
 Ie, you can't use drivers like `motor` or `aioredis` in your tasks.
+  * It is important that you DONT import any of your tasks on top of the file where your route is defined.
+Ie, do the `from packagename.tasks import sometask` inside your `@router.get('/')...` function!
 * The celery worker is using most of the opa-stack code.
 So configuration, driver-loading, hooks and so on will also work in the celery worker.